zyzshishui/miles/docs/en/examples/qwen3-4b-base-openhermes.md

 First, we need to create a mirror environment and convert the `Qwen3-4B-Base` model by following the [Example: Qwen3-4B Model](./models/qwen3-4B.md).

 After that, we will process the SFT data.
 Here, we use the classic [OpenHermes-2.5](https://huggingface.co/datasets/teknium/OpenHermes-2.5) as an example.
-First, we process the data into a format suitable for `slime` to load.
+First, we process the data into a format suitable for `miles` to load.
 You can use the following script to add a column that conforms to the OpenAI message format and save it to `/root/openhermes2_5.parquet`.

 ```python
 from datasets import load_dataset